 Personalized Learning Paths and Role-Based Content

-Different roles need different learning journeys.
-A scalable strategy includes the ability to deliver personalized content by job function, department or region.
+Different roles need different learning journeys and training processes.
+A scalable strategy includes the ability to deliver personalized instructional content by job function, department or region.
 This improves relevance, increases adoption and helps reduce learning fatigue across teams.

 Without a tailored approach to learning, organizations often see low engagement, high drop-off rates and a mismatch between what’s taught and what’s needed in role-specific workflows.